A fast R package manager,

 Project-isolated

 Each project gets its own library in .uvr/library/.
-No more version conflicts across projects.
+No cross-project version conflicts.

 🅐